JackinOFlove/System_Analysis_and_Design_TongjiSSE_2024Fall/Assignment3/Assignment3.md

 + **Security**

-The security certification of the system will use Sa-Token, a lightweight licensing framework that can meet the security requirements of the platform.
+For the security certification of the system, we implement a token token-based framework that can meet the security requirements of the platform.
 Certification and authorization through this framework can effectively guarantee the security of the platform and support security testing.

 + **Data storage**